sam01ln12/azericard-assignment/README.md

 liquibase
 jwt

-Composite for cards table, where masked pan, cvv and expiration date used as primary key.
+Composite key for cards table, where masked pan, cvv and expiration date used as primary key.
 This desicion was made to prevent adding same card more than once

 swagger-url : http://localhost:8080/webjars/swagger-ui/index.html